RubixML/ML/docs/cross-validation.md

 0.9175
 ```

+## Common Issues
+Poor generalization can be explained by one or more common issues detailed below.

-## Underfitting
+### Underfitting
 A poorly performing model can sometimes be explained as *underfitting* the training data - a condition in which the learner is unable to capture the underlying pattern or trend given the model constraints.
-Underfitting usually occurs when a simple model is chosen to represent data that is complex and non-linear resulting in high bias error.
-Adding more features can help with underfitting, however if the problem is too severe, a more flexible learner can be chosen for the task instead.
+The result is a model with high bias error.
+Underfitting usually occurs when a simple model is chosen to represent data that is complex and non-linear.
+Adding more features can help, however if the problem is too severe, a more flexible learner can be chosen for the task instead.

-## Overfitting
+### Overfitting
 When a model performs well on training data but poorly during cross-validation it could be that the model has *overfit* the training data.
 Overfitting occurs when the model conforms too closely to the training data and therefore fails to generalize well to new data or make predictions reliably.
+These models tend to have high variance error.
 Flexible models are more prone to overfitting due to their ability to *memorize* individual samples.
 Most learners employ strategies such as regularization, early stopping, or and tree pruning to control overfitting.
-Adding more samples to the dataset can also help.
+Adding more training samples can also help.

-## Selection Bias
+### Selection Bias
 When a model performs well on certain samples but poorly on others it could be that the learner was trained with a dataset that exhibits selection bias.
 Selection bias is the bias introduced when a population is disproportionally represented in a dataset.
-For example, if a learner is trained to classify pictures of cats and dogs with mostly (say 90%) images of cats, it will likely have difficulty in the real world where cats and dogs are more equally represented.
+For example, if a learner is trained to classify pictures of cats and dogs with mostly (90%) images of cats, it will likely have difficulty in the real world where cats and dogs are more equally represented.
+To correct selection bias, you can either add more samples of the underrepresented class or up-sample the class as a preprocessing step.